jhalterman/expiringmap/README.md

   .build();
 ```

 Expiration listeners are called synchronously as entries expire, and write operations to the map are blocked until the listeners complete.
-Asynchronous expiration listeners can also be configured and are called in a separate thread without blocking map operations:
+Asynchronous expiration listeners can also be configured and are called in a separate thread pool without blocking map operations:

 ```java
 Map<String, Connection> map = ExpiringMap.builder()